turingschool/backend-curriculum-site/module1/lessons/scope.md

 **method scopes** are independent from surrounding scopes.
 Local variables defined within the **method scope** are not available in surrounding scopes, and local variables defined in surrounding scopes are not available within the **method scope**.

 In this example, the **method scope** of the `print_variable` method is independent from the surrounding **global scope**.
 This means that local variables defined in the **global scope** cannot be seen in the `print_variable` method, and vice versa.

+Remember, what is important here is that you get a feel for where variables are available to you.
+You don't need to be able to quote the intricacies of scope verbatim.

 To Illustrate this, change `scope.rb` to this: